leondutoit/hsc/README.md

 # hsc

-hsc: http status code - prints helpful info about the meaning of a HTTP status code
+hsc: http status code - prints helpful info about the meaning of a HTTP status code.
+Because some things are not worth memorizing :)